 The first railway line in Jordan was the 1050mm gauge Hejaz Railway, opened in 1908 between Damascus and Medina (see entry for Saudi Arabia).
 The line was used by passenger and freight trains between the Jordanian capital, Amman, and Damascus (in Syria) until 2006 when services ceased.
-Following restoration work on the Jordanian section of the line, passenger services were progressively resumed, until it became possible to introduce a weekly service of steam trains between Amman and the pilgrim destination of Daraa in Syria in 2010.
-These were suspended the following year following the outbreak of conflict in Syria; today regular diesel hauled weekend and holiday services operate between Amman and Al Mafraq (about 65 km), also serving intermediate stations.
+Following restoration work on the Jordanian section of the line, passenger services were gradually reintroduced, culminating in a weekly service of steam trains between Amman and the pilgrim destination of Daraa in Syria by 2010.
+Cross border services ceased the following year following the outbreak of conflict in Syria; today regular diesel hauled weekend and holiday services operate between Amman and Al Mafraq (about 65 km), also serving intermediate stations.
 Occasional steam hauled services operate, and trains may be privately chartered.